 About The Land We Are On

 In 1626, the Dutch “purchased” Mannahatta from the Lenape.
 The original inhabitants of the area were unfamiliar with the European notions and definitions of property ownership and land rights.
 To Indigenous communities, water, air and land could not be owned, so from their perspective, these resources could not be bought or sold.
 Such exchanges would also be difficult in practical terms because many groups migrated between their summer and winter habitations.
 The Lenape believed that the agreement reached was to share the island with the Dutch, while the Dutch believed it was a proper sale.
-When the Lenape didn’t immediately leave, the Dutch used force to remove the Lenape and eventually built a wall to keep them (the Lenape) out.
+When the Lenape didn’t immediately leave, the Dutch used force to remove the Lenape and eventually built a wall to keep the Lenape out.
 That wall would later become Wall Street.

 Following Dutch colonization, the land was a part of the township of Haarlem (known as Harlem today).
 Prospective settlers to the area, William Holmes and Resolved Waldron, obtained the rights to lots sixteen and seventeen, the contemporary location where the Mansion is located today.
 The chain of title for the property indicates that there were four other owners before British Colonel Roger Morris and his wife, Mary Philipse Morris purchased the land in 1765.
 The land and the money used to build Morris-Jumel Mansion (then called Mount Morris) derived from Mary’s Anglo-Dutch merchant family, their landholdings, and their connection to the slave trade.
 The family likely used the forced, rented labor of Indigenous and Black individuals to construct the building that occupies the site today.